Website-2/zbp-language-services.github.io/services.md

 <br>
 <h5><a display=none id="market_research_transcription">Market research transcription</a></h5>
 <br>
-* Market research transcription and content analysis, for market research report writers and product teams that need to evaluate interview series quickly and efficiently
+* Transcription and content analysis, for market research report writers and product teams that need to evaluate interview series quickly and efficiently
 * Transcription proofreading, for language service providers that want to offer their clients insightful transcripts
 <br><br>
 * Bilingual from German to English, monolingual in German and English